Kopassus: SAT-81 Gultor Counter-terrorism regiment

-Unit 81 / Counter Terror or abbreviated as Sat-81 / Gultor is a unit in Kopassus which is equivalent to a group level formation and is composed of the best chosen personnel within the whole of the Indonesian Army special forces.
+81st Regiment/ Counter Terror or abbreviated as Sat-81 / Gultor is a unit under the Kopassus which is equivalent to a group level formation and is composed of the best chosen personnel within the whole of the Indonesian Army special forces.
 The strength of this unit is not publicly publicized on the number of personnel or types of weapons.
-The Sat 81 Gultor is incorporated in the BNPT Crisis Control Center ("Pusdalsis") which consists of a combination of special units, such as the Denjaka from the Indonesian Navy, the Bravo Detachment 90 of the Indonesian Air Force, and the 1st Gegana Command of the Brimob Corps, Indonesian National Police.
-"Pusdalsis" is organized of a combination of elite units within the Indonesian National Armed Forces and Police which is assigned as a counter-terrorist formation to be sent when the activities of terrorism may be conducted such as aircraft hijacking.
+The Sat 81 Gultor is incorporated in the BNPT Crisis Control Center ("Pusdalsis") which consists of a combination of special units, such as the Denjaka from the Indonesian Navy, the Bravo Detachment 90 of the Indonesian Air Force, and the Gegana Regiment of the Brimob Corps, Indonesian National Police.
+"Pusdalsis" is organized of a combination of elite units within the Indonesian National Armed Forces and National Police which is assigned as a counter-terrorist formation to be sent when the activities of terrorism may be conducted such as aircraft hijacking.
 The regiment is organized into a group HQ and three Special Forces Battalions: